ADVERTISEMENT

 Socks

-Wearing socks is the most popular choice for spinners we polled.
-When wearing socks, I feel the energy from the wheel, and I can make fine adjustments to help the wheel respond.
+Wearing socks is the most popular choice for the spinners we polled.
+When wearing socks, I feel the energy from the wheel and I can make fine adjustments to help the wheel respond.
 Socks are reasonably clean and dry.
 Plus, feet often get cold.
 Handspun, handknitted socks are best, of course.

-Treadle covers
+Treadle Covers

 Of course, if you’re using a spindle or an electric spinning wheel, with or without a foot pedal, what’s on your feet may not matter so much unless you’re going for a stroll.